chanman33/dibs-v1-archived/README.md

-Dibs-v1-old (high fidelity wire frame - abandoned after pivot)
+Dibs-v1-archived (high fidelity wire frame - archived after pivot)

 We don't want to be a property listing marketplace that offered loans.
 We want to be a lending company with a marketplace of agents.

+Archived, but keeping it around to reference any useful components or code.

 Deployed on Vercel: https://dibs-v1.vercel.app/